 Earth Works with Wessex Archaeology

-Location: Various (Wessex Archaeology, artist studio, Old Sarum and other walk locations)
+Location: Various (Old Sarum and other walk locations)

-Join Wessex Archaeology experts and artist Suzie Gutteridge for a series of walks and creative sessions where you will explore the origins of the city through archaeology and art.
+Join Wessex Archaeology experts and artist James Aldridge for a series of walks and creative sessions where you will explore the origins of the city through archaeology and art.

 We will take the time to consider the people who were here before us, the stories the land has to tell us and enjoy moments where we come together, using creativity to represent the past, the present and our hopes for the future.

 This course includes walking outside over moderately uneven terrain.
-Walks will be approx. 2 hours long and of a gentle pace.
+Walks will be approx. 2 hours long and of a gentle pace with plenty of opportunities to stop and rest.

 Join us at Salisbury Arts Centre every Friday for a fun workshop exploring a different art form each week, including dance, music, drama and art.
 These sessions are designed for under 5s and their grown ups to enjoy together!